sergeychernyshev/php-bootstrap/README.markdown

 Testing
 =======
-You can see results of every setup on the testing harness site: http://php-bootstrap.sergeychernyshev.com/
+You can see results of supported setups on the testing harness site: http://php-bootstrap.sergeychernyshev.com/

+You can set up your testing environment using [Test Harness Project](https://github.com/sergeychernyshev/php-bootstrap-test)

 TODO
 ----